freetechno128/NightCoder/README.md

 ### Things learned so far

-* **Don't use styled-components (CSS-in-JS) everywhere** : It becomes really useful when you need to control styling using states, clean unused CSS from the build or when global CSS rules become too much to handle.
-Following BEM guidelines and using conditional classes can handle most of theses edge cases.
+* **Don't overuse styled-components (CSS-in-JS)** : CSS-in-JS is really useful when you need to control styling dynamically using states, clean unused CSS from the build or when global CSS rules become too much to handle.
+On the other end, they add a degree of complexity to the code.
+As an example: you need to inject styling with createGlobalStyle or contexts to reuse fonts & variables in the style.
+Following good coding practices like BEM guidelines and using conditional classes (``<div classNames={`banner ${state ? "active" : ""}`}>``) can handle most of theses edge cases.

 ## Built With